auraphp/Aura.View/README.md

         new Finder
     );

-Note that if we instantiate manually, we will need to configure the `Container` manually to add helper services.
+(Note that if we instantiate manually, we will need to configure the `Container` manually to add helper services.
+See the "Helpers" section near the end of this page for more information.)

 Assigning Data
 --------------

-We can assign variables to the template script by setting properties on the template object, like so:
+We can assign variables to the template script by setting properties on the `Template` object, like so:

     <?php
     // business logic